nickwlong/social_network/recipe/account_recipe.md

 Otherwise, [follow this recipe to design and create the SQL schema for your table](./single_table_design_recipe_template.md).

-*In this template, we'll use an example table `posts`*
+*In this template, we'll use an example table `accounts`*

 ```
 # EXAMPLE

-Table: posts
+Table: accounts

 Columns:
 id | name | cohort_name